civol/HDLRuby/README.md

 Concatenation and selection are done using the `[]` operator as follows:

- - `[]` taking as argument several expression concatenate them.
+ - `[]` when taking as arguments several expressions concatenates them.
 For example, the following code concatenates sig0 to sig1:

    ```ruby
    [3..0].inner sig0